 Open Medical Institute

-The OMI was established in 2005 by the American Austrian Foundation, The Open Society Foundations and the Austrian Ministry of Science and Education to unite all programs (Salzburg Medical Seminars, Medical Observerships, Satellite Symposia, and Visiting Professorships) under one name.
+The OMI was established in 2005 by the American Austrian Foundation, The Open Society Foundations and the Austrian Federal Ministry of Science, Research and Economy to unite all programs (Salzburg Medical Seminars, Medical Observerships, Satellite Symposia, and Visiting Professorships) under one name.

 The Salzburg Medical Seminars, established in 1993, is a postgraduate medical education program founded by The American Austrian Foundation and physicians from Weill Medical College of Cornell University to bridge the knowledge gap between East and West, North and South.